EHR assessments, audits and risk assessments are vital for a few reasons.

 - The Biggest Mistakes You Made With EHR Implementation

-EHR Audit and Risk Assessment Guide
+EHR Risk Management and Assessment Guide

 If you’re claiming an EHR incentive payment under the meaningful use guidelines, then it’s possible that federal regulators may ask for proof of documentation to support your claim.